 Kolkata – about 615 km

-The forest bungalows are available for stay at Gorumara and Murti.
-Nature Tourism center is also available for stay.
+The forest bungalows were available for stay at Gorumara and Murti.
+Nature Tourism center was also available for stay.

-The forest department provides accommodation at Gorumara Eco Village (at Kalipur), Gorumara elephant camp (at Dhupjhora) and Formula Rhino camp (at Ramsai).
+The forest department provided accommodation at Gorumara Eco Village (at Kalipur), Gorumara elephant camp (at Dhupjhora) and Kalipur Rhino camp (at Ramsai).

-The nearby small town Lataguri has many private resorts as well as the Gorumara National Park.
+The nearby small town Lataguri had many private resorts as well as the Gorumara National Park.

-Reservations can be made online from West Bengal Tourism Development Corporation, West Bengal Forest Development Corporation Limited, West Bengal State Forest Development Agency.
+Reservations could be made online from West Bengal Tourism Development Corporation, West Bengal Forest Development Corporation Limited, West Bengal State Forest Development Agency.

 All links are given below